roa-2022/Seasoned/README.md

 ## GitFlow

 1. Checkout a feature branch.
-Stage, commit, and push to feature branch.
+Stage, commit, and push to feature branch - <em>regularly</em>.
-2. Pull from main branch.
+2. Pull from <b>main branch</b>.
 3. Resolve merge conflicts.
-4. Submit a pull request to the Git Keeper.
+4. Submit a pull request to the <b>dev branch</b>.
+5. Pull request from <b>dev branch</b> into main is reviewed by the team and our wonderful volunteer reviewer.
-5. Git keeper merges the pull request to main.
+6. Git keeper merges reviewed pull request to <b>main branch</b>.

 ---